frankban/django-endless-pagination/doc/twitter_pagination.rst

 Twitter-style Pagination
 ========================

+..
+Che significa "creative example"?

-As creative example, the developer wants Twitter-style pagination of entries of a blog post.
+As a creative example, the developer wants Twitter-style pagination of entries of a blog post.

 In *views.py* we have::